Omar-p/learning-notes/aws/aws.md

   - get single item size and calc its RCU and multiply by the number of items u want to read per second.

-- for strongly consistenct read:
+- for strongly consistent read:
   - Set 'ConsistentRead' to true. in API call.(GetItem, Query, Scan, BatchGetItem)
 - ![wcu-rcu-partition](images/dynamodb/wcu-rcu-partition.png)
 - ![dynamodb-throttling](images/dynamodb/dynamodb-throttling.png)